Reading

 Reading is one of our most important curriculum drivers - to develop fluent and able readers - and is therefore at the very heart of our curriculum.

 By the end of their time at Willow, all children should be able to read fluently, and with confidence, in any subject in their forthcoming secondary education.
 We do not put ceilings on what pupils can achieve in reading and we do not hold pre-conceptions about any pupils’ ability to make progress.
 Our reading curriculum is ambitious and diverse in the progression of the carefully selected key texts that underpin it; we want our children to be able to see themselves reflected in the texts that we use with them as well as being able to see into worlds and lives beyond their own.
-We understand the importance of parents and carers in supporting their children to develop both word reading and comprehension skills, and so we endeavour to support them to be able to feel confident to do this.
+We understand the importance of parents and carers in supporting their children to develop both word reading and comprehension skills.

 Reading Implementation